Nice3point/RevitTemplates/wiki/Templates.md

 * [Revit AddIn](#revit-addin) - template for creating single-project add-in.
 * [Revit AddIn Application](#revit-addin-application) - template for creating an empty application for multi-project add-in.
 * [Revit AddIn Module](#revit-addin-module) - template for creating an empty module for multi-project add-in.
+* [Revit Service Defaults](#revit-service-defaults) - template for creating a common configuration project for multi-project add-in.
 * [Revit AddIn Solution](#revit-addin-solution) - template for creating a solution structure for Revit add-ins.
 * [Revit Benchmark](#revit-benchmark) - template for creating performance benchmarks for Revit API.
 * [Revit Test](#revit-test) - template for creating unit tests for Revit API.